initbiz/initbiz.github.io/powercomponents/index.md

 ## Introduction

-PowerComponents plugin is a OctoberCMS plugin with set of traits and classes for components that moves working with components to a next level.
+PowerComponents plugin is an OctoberCMS plugin with a set of traits and classes for components that moves working with components to the next level.

 **See the video** presenting quick start of writing components using Power Components: https://www.youtube.com/watch?v=ZTRdmudGXD0

-### Disclaimer
+## Disclaimer
-**The plugin is under heavy development and it is beta version so it should not be used in production.
+**The plugin is under heavy development and it is a beta version so it should not be used in production.
 It still may crash and behave unexpectedly.**

 The plugin heavily uses OctoberCMS's AJAX framework.
 All "empowered" components requests server for views, so it is not possible, to use the plugin without October's AJAX framework.
 It is a very important thing in some environments to consider.

-### Description
+## Description
 This plugin is trying to mimic the backend behavior of creating lists and forms in components.
 While developing applications is a very common task to create pages with records list and form to preview, create and update records (CRUDs).
-Secondly we always have to keep in mind the frontend theme.
-In this case PowerComponents is the way to go.
+Secondly, we always have to keep in mind the frontend theme.
+In this case, PowerComponents is the way to go.

 This plugin heavily uses classes and features from OctoberCMS's core and we are doing our best for it to do all those fancy things the backend can.
-Sometimes those things need to be done a little different, but in most cases October's docs should apply.
+Sometimes those things need to be done a little different, but in most cases, October's docs should apply.

 October's docs on:
 * [list columns](https://octobercms.com/docs/backend/lists#column-options)
 * [form fields](https://octobercms.com/docs/backend/forms#form-field-options)

 [//]: # (Documentation)

 ## Quick start

 ### Prepare environment

 1. Install PowerComponents from MarketPlace
 1. Include necessary tags to your layout:

 {% raw %}

         initbiz/powercomponents/assets/ui/storm.css
         {% styles %}
         jquery
         initbiz/powercomponents/assets/js/powercomponents.js
         {% framework extras %}
         {% scripts %}

 {% endraw %}

 For example:

 {% raw %}

     <head>
         <!-- Add PowerComponent Storm UI -->
         <link href="{{ ['$/initbiz/powercomponents/assets/ui/storm.css']|theme }}" rel="stylesheet">